testeven152/YouTubeWithFriends/README.md

 # Youtube With Friends

-Chrome extension that allows multiple friends to sync up their YouTube videos together.
+Youtube With Friends allows multiple friends to sync up their YouTube videos together.
 Both chrome extension and server uses Socket.io to communicate and send messages to each other.

 ## Installation